Consider these things as you select a tent:

 + can provide good ventilation

-+ allows mesh windows and doors, plus rain protection - is a bit heavier
++ allows mesh windows and doors, plus rain protection

 - is a bit more expensive